AWegnerGitHub/awegnergithub.github.io-content/2020_04_22_rise_garden_unbox.md

 harvest, I'll provide a follow up.

 With that, let's begin my review of the new Rise Gardens farm!

+*Update*: For the final summary, please read my [final review][final-review].
+I encourage you to read the whole series because I cover individual aspects of the product, but if you are just looking for the final review, you can jump right to that [here][final-review].

 For most of last year, I had my mind set that I wanted a small indoor garden.
 We used to have an outdoor garden, but it never really did that well.
 This was due to both the soil and the wildlife.